Flaming Pie: Critical

-Upon its 1997 release, on 5 May in the UK on Parlophone and on 20 May in the US on Capitol Records|Capitol, the critical reaction to Flaming Pie was strong, with McCartney achieving his best reviews since 1982's Tug of War.
+Commercial

 With fresh credibility, even with young fans who had been introduced to him through the Anthology project, it debuted at number 2 in the UK in May, giving McCartney his best new entry since Flowers in the Dirt eight years before.
 It was kept off the top spot by the Spice Girls' album Spice.
-Flaming Pie was also received positively in the United States, where it became McCartney's first top 10 album since Tug of War.
+Flaming Pie was also received positively in the United States, where it became McCartney's first top-10 album since Tug of War.
 Flaming Pie debuted at number 2, with 121,000 copies sold in its first week, behind Spice, which sold 16,500 more copies that week.
 In both the UK and the US, Flaming Pie was the most commercially successful new entry, and was certified gold in both countries.
 It was also certified gold in Norway.
 According to Nielsen SoundScan, the album had sold over 1.5 million copies worldwide up to June 2007.

-Three singles were released from the album, "Young Boy", "The World Tonight" and "Beautiful Night", all of which were also released as picture discs, and all became UK top 40 hits.
-The only single in the US from the album was "The World Tonight", released on 17 April 1997, a top 30 entry on the Billboard mainstream rock listing.
-The singles featured two non-album b-sides recorded during Flaming Pie sessions: "Looking for You", additional jam with Ringo Starr and Jeff Lynne, and "Broomstick", additional track recorded with Steve Miller; and two tracks that were almost a decade old: "Love Come Tumbling Down" and "Same Love" recorded around the time of the sessions for "Once Upon a Long Ago" single and Flowers in the Dirt respectively.
-The singles also featured six Oobu Joobu mini episodes.

-To promote the album, McCartney held an online chat party, and the event entered the Guinness Book of World Records for the most people in an online chatroom at once.
+Three singles were released from the album, "Young Boy", "The World Tonight" and "Beautiful Night", all of which were also released as picture discs, and all became UK top-40 hits.
+The only single in the US from the album was "The World Tonight", released on 17 April 1997, a top-30 entry on the Billboard Mainstream Rock listing.
+To promote the album, McCartney held an online chat party on 17 May 1997, and the event entered the Guinness Book of World Records for the most questions asked by people on a website in the span of 30 minutes, with three million inquiries.

 In the World Tonight, a film about the making of the album, was broadcast in the UK on ITV, and on VH1 in the US, around the release of the album.
 Also broadcast was an hour-long radio show about the album on 5 May 1997 on BBC Radio 2.
 It received a Grammy nomination for Album of the Year, although Bob Dylan won the award with his album Time Out of Mind.
 "Young Boy" and "The World Tonight" appeared in the 1997 Ivan Reitman comedy Fathers' Day.
 Flaming Pie was reissued on 31 July 2020 as a part of the Paul McCartney Archive Collection.
 Bonus tracks include home demos, outtakes, rough mixes and selections from the radio series Oobu Joobu.